pvzzombs/unscrambler/README.md

 ### What is unscrambler?
-Unscrambler is a C++ program used to unscrambling a given jumbled words.
+Unscrambler is a C++ program used to unscrambling a given jumbled word.

 ### Building
 On the terminal, do the following:
 ```
 make #Use mingw32-make for MinGW
 make all
 ```
-After building, ensure that the dictionary files `sowpods.txt` and `twl.txt` are present beside the executable `main`.txt`.
+After building, ensure that the dictionary files `sowpods.txt` and `twl.txt` are present beside the executable `main`.
 Then run afterwards:
 ```
 main